sudheermuthyala/terraform-/06-terraform-state/84-terraform-Backend-remote-State-Storage/README.md

 - you can disable state locking for most commands with the lockflag butit is not recommended.
 - if aquiring the lock is taking loger then expeted Terraform will output a status message.
 - If terraform does not output a message, state locking still occuring if your backend supports it.
-- Terraform has a force-unlock command to manual Unlock
+- Terraform has a force-unlock command to manual Unlock the state if unlocking fials